top of page

 Rapid Relaxation

 Rapid Relaxation (also known as Applied Relaxation and Cue-Controlled Relaxation) is an evidence based CBT technique which was initially developed to help treat conditions such as Generalised Anxiety Disorder (GAD) and panic disorders.
-However, it has now become a more widely spread tool for helping people effectively manage everyday stress.
+However, it has now become a more widely spread tool for helping people effectively face everyday stressors and optimise performance in a number of settings.

 In Rapid Relaxation sessions you are taught how to shift your physiological state out of a stress response, and back into homeostasis.
 This is a natural function of your nervous system which helps you to stay calm, focussed and feel more confident in the face of challenges.